 The second was to give up refined carbohydrates for ever; that turned out to be fairly simple as they frequently gave me a severe bellyache.
 Turning my back completely on sugar was more difficult, but then our own natural honey in moderation, no more than 3 tsp per day, came to the rescue.

 The third was to start making and consuming our own probiotic regularly.
-The kefir benefits cured me of fifteen years of stomach pain from a stubborn heliobacter infection in just one week.
+The kefir benefits cured me of fifteen years of stomach pain from a stubborn helicobacter infection in just one week.

-Turning my back on the crowd of Christians baying "we loathe this worthless food" and joining those who view the nourishment that God has abundantly provided in the way of fresh organic fruit and veggies, and freshly milled grain, has been profound.
-Can you imagine a life without medication, without regular visits to the doctor and very little pain?
+Turning my back on the crowd of Christians baying "we loathe this worthless food" and joining those who view the nourishment that God has abundantly provided in the way of fresh organic fruit and veggies, and freshly-milled grain, has been profound.
+Can you imagine a life without medication, without regular visits to the doctor and very little pain in your eight decade?

 Give us this day our daily bread is a prayer that has been answered abundantly; the windows of heaven have been opened.
-The sentiment that we loathe this worthless food has been replaced with a heart filled with profound gratitude.
+The unspoken sentiment that we loathe God's worthless food has been replaced with a heart filled with profound gratitude.